mrin/domoticz-routeros-plugin/README.md

 # Mikrotik RouterOS - Domoticz Python plugin

+Plugin supports:
-Bandwidth monitor of specified interface.
+* Bandwidth usage monitor for specified interface.

 *See this [link](https://www.domoticz.com/wiki/Using_Python_plugins) for more information on the Domoticz plugins.*